 That’s more challenging than it sounds.
 It is far easier to draw lines (and build walls) and distance pain than it is to redefine what it means to stay connected.

-Probably, this week has been awkward because of our own making.
-We accepted this impasse that derails marriage, permanently.
+Probably, this week has been awkward because I accepted this impasse that derails marriage, permanently.

-We recognized that there really is no point in trying to turn it over under the light for further examination.
-We stood apart from our emotions, as if they were lamps and chairs.
+I recognized that there really is no point in trying to turn it over under the light for further examination.
+I stood apart from my emotions, as if they are lamps and chairs.

-We’ve exhausted all our tries.
-We are left there standing, looking at reality like it is a heap of left-over 2 x 4s, wondering what we can do with it.
+I’ve exhausted all my tries.
+I am left there standing, looking at reality like it is a heap of left-over 2 x 4s, wondering what can be done with it.
 Denial is the easy way out.
 Avoidance only begets more of the same.

-Moving forward separately has become our de facto, if not reluctant form of navigation.
+Moving forward separately has become a de facto, if not reluctant form of navigation.

-But, tears and fear still weave their way in and out of our moments.
+But, tears and fear still weave their way in and out of my moments.

-Ironically, this requires us to practice acceptance in a way that we probably have not done before, if we are honest with ourselves.
+Ironically, this requires me to practice acceptance in a way that I have probably not done before, if I am honest with myself.

 But, continuing to share the space with all of its weight and memory has the potential to turn the remnants into sawdust, scattered – receiving only the foot steps that walk away.